smallest-quark/arr-on-deck/README.md

 It basically disables the native controller support in Plex HTPC, so that Steam Input can take care of it.

-Of course then your controller config must not contain controller inputs like the `A` button.
+Of course, then your controller config (Steam Input) must not contain actual controller inputs like the `A` button.

 ## Explanation of Quality and Formats
 "Quality Profiles" allow you to select the quality of a movie or show you want to download.
 They feature "Custom Formats," which fine-tune your release selection based on specific keywords or patterns in release names.